 Norwegian Escape sails Caribbean itineraries.

 Families interested in sailing Alaska should consider Norwegian Bliss.
-While the Bliss does not offer any drop off care or activities for children under 3, it does have an elaborate dedicated Guppies Playroom for toddlers that features a variety of toys and games.
+The Bliss has an elaborate dedicated Guppies Playroom for toddlers that features a variety of toys and games.

 And throughout the day, staff host organized activities for the Guppies and their grown-ups.
 These included a variety of art projects, building projects, games and story time.

-Norwegian Bliss also features the best versions of many of the family activities found on Escape, plus a circus-themed escape room, Go-karts, and outdoor laser tag.
+Norwegian Bliss also features the best versions of many of the family activities found on Escape.
+Plus, there’s a circus-themed escape room, Go-karts, and outdoor laser tag.

-If you are cruising with older potty trained toddlers, then Carnival Horizon might be the perfect choice for your family.
+If you are cruising with older potty-trained toddlers, then Carnival Horizon might be the perfect choice for your family.
 Notably, Carnival’s basic youth club starts at age 2.
-So, toddlers in the two year old category can attend on their own at no additional charge.
+So, toddlers in the 2-year-old category can attend on their own at no additional charge.

 And, unlike most other cruise lines, kids who aren’t fully potty-trained can still participate in regular youth program activities.
 However, parents must provide their own diapers and supplies.

-Carnival Staff will not change children over the age of 3.
+Staff won’t change children over the age of 3.
 If necessary, staff will provide parents with a cell phone, and they will be called to come and make the change.

 Water Facilities & Other Family Activities on Carnival Horizon